git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/210_Deploy.md

 The Neuron scheduler extension finds sets of directly connected devices with minimal communication latency when scheduling containers.
 On Inf1 and Inf2 instance types where Neuron devices are connected through a ring topology, the scheduler finds sets of contiguous devices.
 On Trn1.32xlarge, Trn1n.32xlarge, Trn2.48xlarge and Trn1n.32xlarge instance types where devices are connected through a 4x4, 2D Torus topology, where the Neuron scheduler enforces additional constraints.

-For more informaiton on this, please refer [Neuron Scheduler Extension](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/containers/kubernetes-getting-started.html#neuron-scheduler-extension)
+For more information on this, please refer [Neuron Scheduler Extension](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/containers/kubernetes-getting-started.html#neuron-scheduler-extension)

 ###### Node Problem Detector

 The Neuron Problem Detector Plugin facilitates error detection and recovery by continuously monitoring the health of Neuron devices across all Kubernetes nodes.
 It publishes CloudWatch metrics for node errors and can optionally trigger automatic recovery of affected nodes.

-For more informaiton on this, please refer [Neuron Problem Detector Plugin](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/containers/kubernetes-getting-started.html#neuron-scheduler-extension)
+For more information on this, please refer [Neuron Problem Detector Plugin](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/containers/kubernetes-getting-started.html#neuron-scheduler-extension)

 #####  Step 2: Create EKS Auto Mode NodePool and EC2 NodeClass for AWS Inferentia Accelerators